Generalized prolate spheroidal functions: algorithms and analysis: Analytical apparatus

 where $b_k$ and $c_k$ are defined in (\ref{290}) and $\tbar_{N,k}$ is defined in (\ref{400}). \end{observation} \begin{observation} Let $A$ be the infinite symmetric tridiagonal matrix satisfying $A_{1,1}=b_0$, $A_{1,2}=c_0$ and for all integers $k\geq 2$,

 where $b_k,c_k$ are defined in (\ref{290}).
 That is,

-Suppose further that we define the infinite vector $\alpha_n$ by the equation
+Suppose further that we define the infinite vector $a_n$ by the equation

 where $a_{n,k}$ is defined in (\ref{900}).
-By the combination of Theorem \ref{thm7.2} and Remark \ref{6.60}, we know that $\varphi_{N,n}$ is the eigenfunction corresponding to $\chi_{N,n}(c)$, the $n$th smallest eigenvalue of differential operator $L_{N,c}$.
+By the combination of Theorem \ref{thm7.2} and Remark \ref{660}, we know that $\varphi_{N,n}$ is the eigenfunction corresponding to $\chi_{N,n}(c)$, the $n$th smallest eigenvalue of differential operator $L_{N,c}$.
 Therefore,

-Furthermore, the $a_{n,k}$ decay exponentially fast in $k$ (see Theorem \ref{1860}). \end{observation} \begin{remark} The eigenvalues $\chi_{N,n}$ of differential operator $L_{N,c}$ and the coefficients in the Zernike expansion of the eigenfunctions $\Phi_{N,n}$ can be computed numerically to high relative precision by the following process.
+Furthermore, the $a_{n,k}$ decay exponentially in $k$ (see Theorem \ref{1860}). \end{observation} \begin{remark} The eigenvalues $\chi_{N,n}$ of differential operator $L_{N,c}$ and the coefficients in the Zernike expansion of the eigenfunctions $\Phi_{N,n}$ can be computed numerically to high relative precision by the following process.
 First, we reduce the infinite dimensional matrix $A$ (see (\ref{1960})) to $A_K$, its upperleft $K \times K$ submatrix where $K$ is chosen, using Theorem \ref{1860}, so that $a_{n,K-1}$ is smaller than machine precision and is in the regime of exponential decay.
-We then use standard algorithms to find the eigenvalues and eigenvectors of matrix $A_K$.
-See Algorithm \ref{2040} for a more detailed description of the algorithm. \end{remark}
+We can then use standard algorithms to find the eigenvalues and eigenvectors of matrix $A_K$.
+See Algorithm \ref{2040} for a more detailed description of the algorithm.
+We use this approach because discretizing integral operator $H_{N, c}$ (see \eqref{5.90}) would lead to nearly degenerate eigenvalues and thus the unstable evaluation of eigenfunctions. \end{remark}

-\section{Numerical Evaluation of GPSFs}
+\section{Numerical evaluation of GPSFs}